ananya-nadendla/can_i_eat_that/README.md

 ## Version Information

+### [0.1.7] - 2024-07-02
+- BUG FIX
+  1) Prevent empty allergens list before scanning product
+  2) If no text is recognized when scanning, alert user
+  3) Implement "Clear All" button in ManageAllergies

 ### [0.1.4] - 2024-07-02
 - MINOR FEATURE
 - 1) If product is unsafe to eat, "See Details" option shows list of offending ingredients on another page (matching_allergen_screen)